-- 11.2 On receipt of a notice given under section 11.1, the Owner must immediately cease all activities giving rise to the breach pending resolution of the matter. - 11.3 The Owner has 60 days from receipt of the notice given under section 11.1, or from the conclusion of a dispute resolution process under article 7 if it is invoked, to remedy the breach or make arrangements satisfactory to the Covenant Holder for remedying the breach, including with respect to the time within which the breach must be remedied. - 11.4 If the Owner does not remedy a breach described in section 11.1 within the time acceptable to the Covenant Holder under section 11.3, either Covenant Holder may enter upon the Land [or Covenant Area] and remedy the breach or carry out the arrangements referred to in section 11.3 and the Owner shall reimburse that Covenant Holder for any expenses incurred in doing so, up to the estimated maximum costs of remedying the breach as set out in
+- 11.2 On receipt of a notice given under section 11.1, the Owner must immediately cease all activities giving rise to the breach pending resolution of the matter. - → The landowner must stop the potential breaching activities immediately, and is then provided an opportunity to remedy the results of a contravention. - 11.3 The Owner has 60 days from receipt of the notice given under section 11.1, or from the conclusion of a dispute resolution process under article 7 if it is invoked, to remedy the breach or make arrangements satisfactory to the Covenant Holder for remedying the breach, including with respect to the time within which the breach must be remedied. - 11.4 If the Owner does not remedy a breach described in section 11.1 within the time acceptable to the

+Covenant Holder under section 11.3, either Covenant Holder may enter upon the Land [or Covenant Area] and remedy the breach or carry out the arrangements referred to in section 11.3 and the Owner shall reimburse that Covenant Holder for any expenses incurred in doing so, up to the estimated maximum costs of remedying the breach as set out in the notice given under section 11.1.